Caching and scaling for Django Part II

 Yeah, it’s hard to believe but we will now introduce the magic.
 You can use the library I published to get all those benefits, make sure you are protected against cold caches as well as burst requests.
 By reading these blog posts, you get the reasoning behind the design decisions and you can utilize the parameters to the fullest.

-Get the library, this will also fetch django-redis which we will need.
+Get the library, this will also fetch django-redis

 pip install django-function-caching

-configure your settings, for this you can check django-redis documentation, django-function-caching does not require any settings update.
+does not require any settings update.
 For me change of settings was just the following code to the settings file.

 CACHES = {